surma/surma.dev/content/things/range-requests.md

 ## Range requests

-So far, so good.
-This works really well and I can now request full files, no matter how large, from the `/raw` endpoint.
-However, video files were posing a challenge: They played just fine, but I was not able to skip ahead in a video.
-In most browsers, the `<video>` tag uses HTTP Range requests to implement seeking in a video, and my `streamBlob()` function doesn’t handle range requests at all.
-So let’s take a look at how HTTP does range request:
+This works really well as a way for my frontend to request full files, no matter how large, from the `/raw` endpoint.
+However, video files were not quite working as I expected: They played just fine, but I was not able to skip ahead in a video.
+Digging into the requests sent by the browser, it became clear that the `<video>` tag uses HTTP Range requests to jump ahead in a video, and my `streamBlob()` function doesn’t handle range requests at all.

-Range requests allow you to request a range of a file by specifying a start and an end byte in the request header:
+Range requests allow you to download a range within a file by specifying a start byte and an end byte via a request header:

 ```ts
 fetch("/")